JoeRaetano/IVA/README.md

   - What is Bower?
 A package manager for the web.
 	- Ensure you have bower installed
 		- sudo npm install -g bower
+		- (NOTICE: On Mac) When you execute the above command bower will ask you to install a version of the package angular.
+There were 4 different versions to choose from.
+Choose the second version offered, angular#1.4.0.
 	- update bower packages
 		- bower update